Why physical activity is important for pre-teens and teenagers

 - develops strong muscles, bones and good posture

-- helps your child stick to a healthy weight and avoid overweight or obesity
+- helps your child maintain a healthy weight and avoid overweight or obesity

 - reduces the risk of high blood pressure, anxiety, depression and type-2 diabetes.